Interval constraint programming for globally solving catalog-based categorical optimization: Introduction

-Recently, modern approaches based on exhaustive search tree methods and model reformulation have proven efficient. \cite{abhishek2010modeling} described mixed-integer nonlinear (MINLP) models by replacing the assignments of categorical variables with binary variables and used standard branch and bound methods via the AMPL modeling language. \cite{lindroth2011pure} combined a local search and a global search for categorical optimization: a pattern search technique that iteratively improves the current point by visiting its categorical neighborhood is embedded within a discrete global descent framework. \cite{barjhoux2017mixed} presented a branch-and-bound approach that instantiates a categorical variable at each level of the search tree.
-It evaluates lower bounds by relaxing the constraints that depend on undecided categorical variables and progressively inserts them back into the problem when the corresponding categorical variables are assigned a value.
+Evolutionary and genetic algorithms have been among the first heuristics to automatize catalog-based optimization in industrial applications.
+While some authors adopted a generic approach~\cite{brown1993solving,carlson1996genetic}, others tailored the encoding (a hierarchical structure), crossover (a trial-and-error selection of breakpoints) and mutation operators to catalog design~\cite{carlson1998using}. \cite{lindroth2011pure} combined a local search and a global search for categorical optimization: a pattern search technique that iteratively improves the current point by visiting its categorical neighborhood is embedded within a discrete global descent framework.
 In~\cite{gao2018categorical}, the authors interpreted the categorical properties as points in a high-dimensional metric space.
 They performed dimensionality reduction by using a manifold learning technique that preserves geodesic distances.
 They then defined new operators for genetic algorithms based on shortest paths in the resulting low-dimensional graph. \cite{nedvelkova2019splitting} described a splitting strategy for simulation-based optimization that exploits convex relaxations of the discrete search space to evaluate approximate lower bounds.
 The bounds are then used in a branching heuristic within a multilevel coordinate search.